RocktimRajkumar/openSSL-certification-creation/README.md

 Right now we have our working Certificate Authority.
 And it's ready to start signing out the certificates.

-## Creating a request for signing our certificate.
+## Create a certificate

+Our root CA is now up and running.
+Normally when you want to install a certificate on a device (a web server for example), then the device will generate a CSR (Certificate Signing Request).
+This CSR is created by using the private key of the device.

-Let say that we need to create a certificate for our webserver.
+On our CA, we can then sign the CSR and create a digital certificate for the device.

+Another option is that we can do everything on our CA. We can generate a private key, CSR and then sign the certificate…everything “on behalf” of the device.

+That’s what I am going to do in this example; it’s a good way to test if your CA is working as expected.

+I’ll generate a private key, CSR and certificate for an imaginary `web server`.

-Create a private key for the webserver.
+### Generating a private key for the webserver.
+Let’s use the requests folder for this:
 ```
 $ cd requests
 $ openssl genrsa -aes256 -out webserver.pem 2048
 ```

-Creating a request
+### Creating a CSR
+With the private key, we can create a CSR
 ```
 $ openssl req -new -key webserver.pem -out webserver.csr
 ```

-Signing the request
+### Signing the CSR
 ```
 $ openssl ca -in webserver.csr -out webserver.crt
 ```

-## Moving the file the correct folder
+### Moving the file the correct folder
 ```
 $ mv webserver.crt /root/ca/certs/
 $ mv webserver.pem /root/ca/private/